Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: The variational ansatz

-\textbf{The variational ansatz: } We use the standard form of GTPS as our variational wavefunction.
-We further assume a translationally invariant ansatz, and thus is specified by just two different Grassmann tensors $\textbf{T}_A,\textbf{T}_B$ on sublattice $A,B$ of each unit cell:
+We use the standard form of GTPS as our variational wavefunction.
+We further assume a translationally invariant ansatz, and thus it is specified by just two different Grassmann tensors $\textbf{T}_A,\textbf{T}_B$ on sublattice $A,B$ of each unit cell:

 with